-

 What is the weather like in Yosemite in spring?

-Yosemite weather in spring is usually mild and sunny but it can be quickly interrupted by late-season rain or even snow.
-For current road conditions check the National Park Service website.
-Average temperatures in Yosemite Valley in April and May range between 69°F (21°C) and 39°F (4°C)
+Yosemite weather in spring is usually mild and sunny but can be quickly interrupted by late-season rain or even snow, especially at higher elevations.
+Check the National Park Service website for current road conditions before you go.
+Average temperatures in Yosemite Valley in April and May range between 69°F (21°C) during the day and 39°F (4°C) at night, so layer up!

 Have questions or concerns?
 Contact us.